 The Company enters into foreign currency forward contracts from time to time to facilitate settlement of purchases and sales of investments denominated in foreign currencies or to help mitigate the impact that an adverse change in foreign exchange rates would have on the value of the Company's investments denominated in foreign currencies.
 A foreign currency forward contract is a commitment to purchase or sell a foreign currency at a future date at a negotiated forward rate.
 These contracts are marked-to-market by recognizing the difference between the contract exchange rate and the current market rate as unrealized appreciation or depreciation.
 Realized gains or losses are recognized when contracts are settled.
-The Company's foreign currency forward contracts during the three months ended March 31, 2014 and year ended December 31, 2013 had terms of approximately one to two months.
+The Company's foreign currency forward contracts during the six months ended June 30, 2014 and year ended December 31, 2013 had terms of approximately one to two months.
 Risks may arise as a result of the potential inability of the counterparties to meet the terms of their contracts.
 The Company attempts to limit this risk by dealing with only creditworthy counterparties.

-During the three months ended March 31, 2014, the Company settled its foreign currency forward contracts related to its investments in Jeeves Information Systems AB and Soho House Bond Ltd., which in total generated a realized loss of \$1.6 million.
-The Company did not enter into new foreign currency forward contracts related to these investments.
+During the six months ended June 30, 2014, the Company settled its foreign currency forward contracts related to its investments in Jeeves Information Systems AB and Soho House Bond Ltd., which in total generated a realized loss of \$1.6 million.

+The Company did not have any open foreign currency forward contracts as of June 30, 2014.